zio/zio-logging/docs/index.md

 - **ZIO Native** — Other than it is a type-safe and purely functional solution, it leverages ZIO's features.
 - **Multi-Platform** - It supports both JVM and JS platforms.
 - **Composable** — Loggers are composable together via contraMap.
-- **Pluggable Backends** — Support multiple backends like ZIO Console, SLF4j, JS Console, JS HTTP endpoint.
+- **Pluggable Backends** — Support multiple backends like ZIO Console, SLF4j, JPL.
 - **Logger Context** — It has a first citizen _Logger Context_ implemented on top of `FiberRef`.
 The Logger Context maintains information like logger name, filters, correlation id, and so forth across different fibers.
 It supports _Mapped Diagnostic Context (MDC)_ which manages contextual information across fibers in a concurrent environment.
 - Richly integrated into ZIO 2's built-in logging facilities
 - ZIO Console, SLF4j, and other backends